|Typical Bank fee||£2,600||£7,200||£16,200|

 |Typical Solicitor’s fee||£1,300||£3,600||£8,100|

-Usually the executors of the estate as named within the will can obtain a grant probate.
+Usually the executors of the estate are named within the will can obtain a grant probate.

-In the case of there being no will then probate will be granted according to the laws of intestacy, you can read more about these rules here when granted under the laws of intestacy a grant of probate will often be referred to as letters of administration.
+In the case of there being no will then probate will be granted according to the laws of intestacy, when granted under the laws of intestacy a grant of probate will often be referred to as letters of administration.

 Jointly owned assets

 Probate is not normally required to deal with assets that are held in joint names.
 For example a property passing from one spouse to another that had been registered in joint names or a bank account help in joint names.

 How to deal with Probate

 Dealing with an estate can be a complicated process but there are some basic common steps

 - Register the death at the local probate registry

 - Arrange to pay for the funeral, this can be done via the deceased’s bank account, banks have an obligation to release funds to pay for funeral prior to receiving a grant of probate.
 If you are arranging the funeral then you can present the invoice to the bank.